michael-wall/freemarker-display-widget/README.md

 ## Notes ##
 - This is a ‘proof of concept’ that is being provided ‘as is’ without any support coverage or warranty.
+- The solution is OSGi based so is compatible with Liferay PaaS and Liferay Self Hosted but is not compatible with Liferay SaaS.